reidmorrison/secret_config/README.md

     * Environment variables force all config into a single level.
   * Reduces the number of environment variables.
     * In a large application the number of secrets can grow dramatically.
-  * Removes the need to encrypt sensitive data config files.
+  * Replaces sensitive data stored in local yaml or configuration files.
     * Including securing and managing encryption keys.
   * When encryption keys change, such as during a key rotation, config files don't have to be changed.
   * Removes security concerns with placing passwords in the clear into environment variables.